 Perhaps the most interesting touristic region of Switzerland is that of the Engadine.
 Canton Graubunden in the southeastern portion of Switzerland is an intriguing corner to explore, not only for the hiking but for the culture, architecture, and ambiance.
-The broad valley of the En or Inn River is home to a number of villages and towns that are perfect hiking bases.
+The broad valley of the Inn River is home to a number of villages and towns that are perfect hiking bases.
 The southern or upper Engadine is better known and offers a highly developed trail and transportation system.
 Mountain restaurants and berghauses and huts dot the mountains and provide sustenance and shelter for the long-distance hiker and daytripper.

 We recommend avoiding overdeveloped and overpriced St. Moritz to enjoy one or more of the smaller resorts.
 Pontresina offers access to fabulous trails of all difficulties and a well-developed lift system.
 Tiny, sleepy Sils Maria is a jewel of a village located on a plain between two sparkling lakes studded with brilliant wind-surfers.
 Samedan is a larger town, bustling with contemporary life, free from tourists and filled with intact examples of Engadine architecture.
 From any of these locations, you can enjoy fabulous hiking with views of the snowy Bernina massif, glacier-clad peaks, and the lakes along the valley floor.

-Further south and below the tortuous Maloja Pass (and beyond the headwaters of the Inn or En River, so not technically a part of the Engadine) is the Bergell or Bregaglia region which offers remote and beautiful hiking with views of the granite spires of the Sciora Range.
+Further south and below the tortuous Maloja Pass (and beyond the headwaters of the Inn River, so not technically a part of the Engadine) is the Bergell or Bregaglia region which offers remote and beautiful hiking with views of the granite spires of the Sciora Range.
 Here lies the wonderful village of Soglio, clinging to the side of the valley like an Italian hilltown.
 Its cobbled streets, stone construction, circular plan and church complete with campanile have qualified it as a national treasure, protected against development.
 Though a somewhat inconvenient base for day hikes, it merits at least a visit from anyone visiting the region and an overnight visit for those with the time to spare.

 The Lower Engadine